Best Steelers Betting Lines 2022

 I actually like the odds for the Steelers to make the playoffs quite a bit.

 They also made the playoffs with a quarterback who had obviously lost his fastball.
-Roethlisberger will always go down as one of the best to ever do it, but his arm and mobility haven’t been good for the last few years.
+Roethlisberger will always go down as one of the best to ever do it, but his arm and mobility seriously declined with age.

 Pittsburgh will now have a defense that looks to be even better next season, plus a good amount of offensive weapons for Trubisky and Pickett.

 I know the AFC has a lot of really good teams, but Mike Tomlin will have this team ready to play each and every week.
-The Steelers won’t win the AFC North, but I like for them to sneak into that last Wild Card spot again.
+The Steelers won’t win the AFC North, but I like them to sneak into the last Wild Card spot again.

 Steelers Win Total Bets 2022